 This December 2020 at Walt Disney World guide offers a free crowd calendar, tips for when to visit & avoid, weather, new attraction openings & closures, Christmas info, and more.
 We cover what’s happening at Magic Kingdom, Animal Kingdom, and Hollywood Studios.
 (Updated November 20, 2020.)

-Early December is a good time to visit thanks to weather that is typically good (albeit cold at times), with relatively low crowds.
+Nevertheless, early December is a good time to visit thanks to weather that is typically good (albeit cold at times), with relatively low crowds.
 It’s also the best month of the year in terms of seasonal events.
 That basically “just” means Christmas, but Walt Disney World really does the holiday season right.
 There’s a ton going on at Walt Disney World in December, with festivals at Epcot, Christmas offerings in the other three parks, Disney Springs, resort hotels, and more.

 Before we were locals, we always made a point of an annual Christmas trip to Walt Disney World, and pretty much took it at the same time every year.
 As we see it, this is the sweet spot in terms of weather, crowds, special events, and more.
 We’ll cover that in the sections below.

 Let’s take a look at what is going on at Walt Disney World in December, and how you can make the most of your holiday-time visit…

 Weather at Walt Disney World in December is dicey.
 If you just go by historical averages, it looks like nice weather in the mid-50s to low-70s.
 The thing is, these are averages.
 In reality, the weather you experience likely won’t be a historical average.
 Packing this time of year is difficult, because you might experience weather in the 80s or you might have a cold front with frosty mornings.